-- stvec: The kernel writes the address of its trap handler here; the RISC-V jumps here to handle a trap. - sepc: When a trap occurs, RISC-V saves the program counter here (since the pc is then overwritten with stvec).
+- stvec: The kernel writes the address of its trap handler here; the RISC-V jumps to the address in stvec to handle a trap. - sepc: When a trap occurs, RISC-V saves the program counter here (since the pc is then overwritten with the value in stvec).
 The sret (return from trap) instruction copies sepc to the pc.
-The kernel can write to sepc to control where sret goes. - scause: The RISC-V puts a number here that describes the reason for the trap. - sscratch: The kernel places a value here that comes in handy at the very start of a trap handler. - sstatus: The SIE bit in sstatus controls whether device interrupts are enabled.
+The kernel can write sepc to control where sret goes. - scause: RISC-V puts a number here that describes the reason for the trap. - sscratch: The kernel places a value here that comes in handy at the very start of a trap handler. - sstatus: The SIE bit in sstatus controls whether device interrupts are enabled.
 If the kernel clears SIE, the RISC-V will defer device interrupts until the kernel sets SIE.
 The SPP bit indicates whether a trap came from user mode or supervisor mode, and controls to what mode sret returns.

 The above registers relate to traps handled in supervisor mode, and they cannot be read or written in user mode.
-There is an equivalent set of control registers for traps handled in machine mode; xv6 uses them only for the special case of timer interrupts.
+There is a similar set of control registers for traps handled in machine mode; xv6 uses them only for the special case of timer interrupts.